 - If the incident occurred on a provincial highway or outside the Saskatoon Police Service jurisdictional limits - refer to the FAQ.

-- Reports may not be filed on behalf of a 3rd party (ie. another person or for public property) except in the case of children.
+- Reports may not be filed on behalf of a third party (ie. another person or for public property), except in the case of children.
 Reports must be filed by the actual complainant, owner or authorized representative.